 Ku-ring-gai Community Grants

-Ku-ring-gai Community Grants 2022 applications are now closed.
+Ku-ring-gai Community Grants 2025 applications are now open and close on 9 May 2025.

 The Ku-ring-gai Community Grants Program has three funding categories to support community based initiatives: